cn0047/stash/ed/p/websocket.md

 providing full-duplex (allows communication in both directions) long-lived, low-latency communication channels over a single TCP connection.

+WebSocket connection is stateful, so server needs to maintain an open connection with each connected client.
+Load balancing WebSocket connection can be more complex than load balancing stateless HTTP request.
+If number of clients increases - it might be limiting factor.

 WebSocket handshake uses the `HTTP Upgrade header` to change from the HTTP protocol to the WebSocket protocol, they not based on HTTP itself, they utilize underlying TCP protocol.